-If you think your skills aren’t good enough, let others decided how good your writing is.
-That doesn’t mean you have to spend a year writing a book to find out if you have talent, but you can write a draft and get some feedback.
+If you think your skills aren’t good enough, let others decide how good your writing is.
+That doesn’t mean you have to spend a year writing a book to find out if you have talent, but you can write a sample and get some feedback.

 In this post, you’ll find some important tips and resources that can help you write your book.
-I’ve listed the resources at the end of this post.
-Here are a few tips I’d like to share that have helped me in my writing:
+I’ve listed the resources further down the page, but first I have a few tips I’d like to share with you, that have helped me in my writing: